viperleed/viperleed/doc/content/parameters/search_convergence.rst

    SEARCH_CONVERGENCE dgen best = 1000 1.5  ! best structure doesn't change in 1000 generations, then for lowered GAUSSIAN_WIDTH in 1500 generations, then 2250, etc.
    SEARCH_CONVERGENCE dgen all = 200 2      ! the entire population doesn't change in 200 generations, then for lowered GAUSSIAN_WIDTH in 400 generations, etc.

 The additional flags "dec", "best" and "all" can be used to specify whether all configurations in the population, the best 10%, or only the best configuration should be considered.
 If no additional flag is given, ``SEARCH_CONVERGENCE dgen`` will default to checking the best 10% of the population.
-The scaling factor will default to the inverse of the scaling factor used by GAUSSIAN_WIDTH for any of the three.
+The scaling factor will default to the inverse of the scaling factor used by :ref:`GAUSSIAN_WIDTH<rmut>` for any of the three.
 Defining values for more than one convergence criterion is allowed; in that case, partial convergence will be considered to have been reached once *either* condition is met, but full convergence is reached only once *all* conditions are met.